-1 Introduction
+1. Introduction

-1.1 Welcome to the Regulation 14 Draft of the Wilmcote and Pathlow Neighbourhood Development Plan.
-The Draft Plan has been prepared by a group of local volunteers and parish councillors and has been amended in response to comments received during previous consultations.
+1.1 Welcome to the first draft of the Wilmcote Neighbourhood Development Plan.
+This first draft has been prepared by a group of local volunteers and parish councillors and is being published to engage all those who live, work and carry out business in the area on the parish's future development.